 They literally taste like Andes mints in a gooey brownie form.
 They're easy and quick to whip up.
 The hardest part is probably controlling yourself enough to not eat all of the mints as you unwrap them for the bars, but trust me it's so worth it!

-These brownies are kind of like the Girl Scout Cookies, Thin Mints (just like my Chocolate Mint Cupcakes)!
+These brownies are kind of like the Girl Scout Cookies, Thin Mints, as well as my Chocolate Mint Cupcakes!
 If you're looking for another delicious brownie recipe, I recommend my Samoa Brownies!
 They're fudgy brownies layered with coconut and chocolate caramel, just like the Girl Scout's Samoas or Caramel deLites!

 - This recipe is made for a 9 inch square pan.
 For easy removal of the brownies, spray the pan with oil and then line two strips of parchment across each way.
 Once they've cooled, you can pull the brownies out in one piece by lifting the paper.